Inclusion

 PLEASE NOTE THAT YOU WILL NOT BE A QUALIFIED COUNSELLOR AT THE END OF THIS COURSE.

-1. Candidates will need to be 18 as of the 31st Aug of that year
+1. Candidates will need to be 18 as of the 31st August of that year.

 2. Prospective students for this course are required to show evidence of successful counselling training in Level 2 Counselling involving a minimum of 90 class time hours.
-It must have been a regulated course (e.g. regulated by Ofqual or RQF.
+It must have been a regulated course (e.g. regulated by Ofqual or RQF).
 Ideally learning needs to have taken place face to face in a classroom setting however lessons that have taken place in a remote classroom such as TEAMS/Zoom or Google Classroom will also be considered as long as a tutor has been present on every lesson to teach content.

 4. A level of IT skills will be needed to do this course as all course work will need to be uploaded to our Turnitin system.